lorimccurry/Movies_Rotten_Tomatoes_cli_Capstone/README.md

 An average Rotten Tomatoes score taken for movies w/ 3 stars or better to determine if user has rotten taste.

-## Data Source:
+## Data Sources:

-rottentomatoes.com
+   * rottentomatoes.com
-cinephile personal collection and viewing history
+   * cinephile personal collection and viewing history